LukeGearty/100_days/README.md

 Day 9: The prime factors of a number

-Day 10: Sum of the even valued terms of the fibonacci sequence
+Day 10: ASCII Art of my initials